Urigo/graphql-modules/docs/introduction/modules.md

 ## Modules Example

-To get a better understanding of modules structure and it's extendability, let's take for example an app with 3 imports:
+To get a better understanding of modules structure and it's extendability, let's take an example app with 3 imports:

 - Authentication (defines only what it needs for users' authentication)
 - Users (define what user in our app should have)